jasuquo/Joseph-Asuquo-cv/README.md

 •	CERTIFICATIONS: ITIL V3 CERTIFIED, MICROSOFT TECHNOLOGY SPECIALIST, AWS CERTIFIED ASSOCIATE IN VIEW, RED HAT CERTIFIED ADMINISTRATOR IN VIEW, CKAD IN VIEW

  PROJECTS
-•	BUILD CICD PIPELINE FOR STORING GENERATED ARTIFACTS IN JFROG USING JENKINS.
+•	BUILT CICD PIPELINE FOR STORING GENERATED ARTIFACTS IN JFROG USING JENKINS.
 •	DEPLOY A JAVA WEB APPLICATION USING  CICD-GIT,MAVEN, JENKINS,SONARQUBE, ANSIBLE, DOCKER
 •	INSTALLATION AND CONFIGURATION OF IDS(INTRUSION DETECTION SYSTEM), IPS, NIDS (SNORT,SURICATA, ZEEK)
 •	DEPLOYMENT OF OPENID AUTH FOR WEB APPLICATIONS USING AZURE AS IDP,